-In addition, the penal Code chapter 16 sections 101 to 110 regulate provisions against genocide, crimes against humanity and war crimes.
+In addition, chapter 16 section 101 to 110 in the Penal Code have provisions against genocide, crimes against humanity and war crimes.

 1.3 Norway has no internal security forces.
 Preventing and combating terrorist acts in Norway, which do not constitute armed attacks under the UN Charter article 51, is the responsibility of the Norwegian police.
 The Police Security Service (PST) has the responsibility for combating terrorism domestically in peacetime.
 PST is the national security service, the domestic intelligence service, and is empowered with police- and prosecution authority.
 The Norwegian Intelligence Service, which is a national civil-military service organised in the Armed Forces, deals with external terrorism threats.